dougeby/IntuneDocs/intune/device-restrictions-ios.md

 Example: Search for Microsoft Word for iPad.
 The URL that you use will be https://itunes.apple.com/us/app/microsoft-word-for-ipad/id586447913?mt=8.

 > [!Note]
-> You can also use iTunes to find the app and then use the **Copy Link** command to get the app URL.
+> You can also use the iTunes software to find the app and then use the **Copy Link** command to get the app URL.

 ### Additional options